-Jakob Georg, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Wiebe Heinrichson.
+Jakob Georg, a farmer, his wife Elisabeth, and children (Johann, age 20; Georg, age 18; Friedrich, age 10; Maria, age 3) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Wiebe Heinrichson.

 Jakob Georg died and his widow, Elisabeth, remarried to colonist Johannes Reinhard.
 They settled in the Volga German colony of Kukkus on 26 June 1767 and are recorded there on the 1767 census in Household No. 34 along with Johannes Reinhard's children from his previous marriage.